10 Reverse Culture Shocks by an Expat in France

 12. Bed sizes

-Adult size beds are bigger too.
-You won’t find King-size beds at your French Ikea, you would probably have to special order it.
+Adult size beds are bigger too in North America.
+You won’t find king-size beds at your French Ikea, you would probably have to special order it.
 In addition to width, French standard bed length is 74 inches (190cm), not 80 inches (200cm).

 Parisians are not known for their chattiness.
 Not in the metro, not while waiting in a queue, or anywhere else for that matter.
-The politeness of Canadians is legendary, but it still sometimes catches me off guard, when I’m expecting a snarky French remark instead.
+The politeness and chattiness of North Americans is legendary, but it still sometimes catches me off guard, when I’m expecting a snarky French remark instead.

-But more than that the reverse culture shock hits when there are 10 people there to greet you in every store and restaurant you go to in North America.
-No, I don’t need help, I just want to continue about in peace!
+But more than that is the French culture shock that hits when there are 10 people there to greet you in every store and restaurant you go to in North America.
+No, I don’t need help, but maybe?

 ☞ READ MORE: Living in Paris: the Good, the Bad & the Ugly